mohammadsaadati80/mohammadsaadati80.github.io/_pages/about.md

 ## Who am I?

-I'm Mohammad Saadati, an undergraduate computer engineering student from Tehran, Iran.
-My journey into software development deepened as I engaged in coding during my academic and personal endeavors.
-I've developed several open-source projects which I encourage you to read more about on my GitHub page.
-Presently, I serve as an undergraduate research assistant at the University of Tehran, specializing in Reinforcement Learning and its allied fields.
+I'm Mohammad Saadati, a Master’s student in Artificial Intelligence at the Department of AI Convergence of Gwangju Institute of Science and Technology (GIST).
+I am currently a Graduate Research Assistant at the Data Science Lab at GIST under the supervision of [Prof. Sundong Kim](https://sundong.kim/), focusing on Reinforcement Learning and its related fields.

 ## What are my research interests?

 My research interests encompass a diverse yet interconnected array of fields within artificial intelligence and machine learning.
 The topics that encapsulate my research interests are:

 * Reinforcement Learning
+* Large Language Models
+* Abstraction and Reasoning Corpus
 * Multi‑Agent Systems
-* Robotics
-* Generative AI
-* Large Language Models
-* Natural Language Processing

 ## What are my other interests?